Timing is everything: The date taxpayers get an SSN or ITIN now affects whether they’re eligible for refundable tax credits

 Likewise, those who qualify for SSNs should take the steps to get them now.
 They generally can’t claim the EITC for 2015, but will be eligible to claim it next year.

-The next article in this series will discuss certified acceptance agents (CAA) and their in role helping taxpayers apply for ITINs.
+The next article in this series discusses Certifying Acceptance Agents (CAAs) and their role in helping taxpayers apply for ITINs.
 The previous article in this series outlines new rules that call for expiration, deactivation, and renewal of ITINs.